twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Complete Composites** is dimmed when editing empty glyphs in version 5.0 until 6.5.
 * The program shows a critical error when using **Complete Composites** in some glyphs in the Private Use Area (old versions only).
 After that, these glyphs cannot be recovered.
 * Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only adds glyphs with Unicode BMP mapping to the preview toolbar.
-* Despite FontCreator 5.6 having unused content and using non-standard resource layout, [UPX](https://upx.github.io/) can't test the executable file (NotPackedException: not packed by UPX) but the executable file compresses successfully with or without parameters.
+* FontCreator 5.6 used a non-standard resource layout which prevented [UPX](https://upx.github.io/) from packing the executable file (NotPackedException: not packed by UPX) except when compressed with or without parameters.
 * In new fonts (version 5.0 until 6.5), the international currency sign (¤) is mapped to the Macintosh Roman platform but not the euro (€) mapping to the same codepoint (219).
-* Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO Latin-1 as the output encoding while version 7.0 (2013-04-25) & above uses Unicode.
-Using East Asian languages as non-Unicode language (e.g. Korean) substitutes accented letters by ASCII counterparts (except in Simplified Chinese) and when exporting kerning pairs, instead of e.g. &lt;&lt; (much less than) for some symbols (e.g. opening guillemot), use a backslash followed by the character's hexadecimal code as escape code.
+* Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO Latin-1 as the output encoding for the program and exported kerning pairs while version 7.0 (2013-04-25) & above uses Unicode.

 ## Unregistered version limitations
 If registration is not performed during the grace period, the following restrictions will be imposed on the version number: